Zapptax

 📍Marché aux Puces de Saint-Ouen, 140 Rue des Rosiers, 93400 Saint-Ouen

-• Winter sales : early January to mid-February
+• Winter sales : from January 7 to February 3, 2026.

-• Summer sales : late June to early August
+• Summer sales : from June 24 to July 21, 2026.

-How Zapptax makes budget shopping even smarter ?
+How Zapptax makes budget shopping even smarter?

 As you’ve just seen, Paris is full of affordable shopping areas, but it gets even better when you know you can claim VAT refunds on eligible purchases.